python/mypy/misc/docker/README.md

 system.
 You can't use the container to format code using Black, for example.

-On a mac, you may want to give more CPU to the VM used to run the container.
-The default allocation may be way too low (e.g. 2 CPUs).
-For example, use the `-c` option when starting the VM if you use
+On a mac, you may want to give additional CPU to the VM used to run the container.
+The default allocation may be way too low (e.g. 2 CPU cores).
+For example, use the `-c` option when starting the VM if you use Colima:
-Colima:

 ```
 $ colima start -c 8
 ```

 Giving access to all available CPUs to the Linux VM tends to provide the best performance.
-This is unncessary on a Linux host, since the container is not run in a VM.
+This is not needed on a Linux host, since the container is not run in a VM.